Injured in a Swimming Pool Accident?

 When a homeowner invites guests to swim, there is an expectation that the hosts have made their property, particularly the swimming area, reasonably safe.
 The pool owner has an additional duty to warn guests of any hazards if it is likely that guests will encounter them.
 For instance, if there is a ladder or slide that is not properly functioning, the pool owner has an obligation to notify their guests.

 Additionally, proper barriers/fences must be installed because improperly secured pools are considered “attractive nuisances.”
-Under Nevada law, an attractive nuisance is a condition or object on property that is likely to attract children.
+For many states, an attractive nuisance is a condition or object on property that is likely to attract children.
 This means that the pool owner could be held liable for accidents, even if the child was not given permission to enter the pool.

 When an injured swimmer sues an insured homeowner, the homeowner’s insurance policy will handle the litigation.
 If the injured party wins, the insurance company will pay for the plaintiff’s damages up to the limit of the homeowner’s coverage.
 If the plaintiff’s damages exceed the policy limit, the plaintiff can sue the homeowner individually for the difference.

 - Boat accidents

 - Drunk driving wrecks

 - Pedestrian accidents